-These dogs are outgoing, love the outdoors, running, free play and would appreciate a yard.
-This breed is not recommended for apartment life unless the family is active and can commit to the dog’s daily exercise needs.
+These dogs are outgoing and love the outdoors, running and free play — so a yard would be much appreciated.
+We don’t recommend the apartment life for Irish Setters unless you are active and can commit to the dog’s daily exercise needs.

-MEDIUM: The Irish setter sheds on an average basis.
-Daily brushing is needed to maintain the coat and prevent matting.
+MEDIUM: The Irish Setter sheds an average amount.
+You’ll need to brush yours every day to maintain the coat and prevent matting.

 Active working and hunting dogs should be checked for debris in the coat and ears after returning indoors.
-Bathe Irish setters only as necessary; dry shampoo can also be used occasionally.
+Bathe your Irish Setters only as necessary.

-MEDIUM: Irish setters are generally healthy dogs, but these diseases are commonly seen in the breed:
+MEDIUM: Irish Setters are generally healthy dogs, but here are a few diseases commonly seen in the breed: